-Panagyurishte Gold Treasure (4th - 3rd century BC), found in the vicinity (60 km) of Pistiros.
+Panagyurishte Gold Treasure (4th - 3rd century BC), found in the vicinity of Pistiros.

-Project type: field school (excavations) THE PROJECT IS SUITABLE FOR BOTH BEGINNERS AND ADVANCED IN FIELD ARCHAEOLOGY!
+Project type: field school (excavations).
+THE VARIETY OF ACTIVITIES AND TEAM FLEXIBILITY MAKE THIS PROJECT SUITABLE FOR EITHER BEGINNERS OR ADVANCED IN FIELD ARCHAEOLOGY.

 Site: Emporion Pistiros, between the small towns of Septemvri and Vetren, Southern Bulgaria.